Member of the Board of the Deutsches Design Museum Foundation, Frankfurt am Main

 Lars Quadejacob (born in 1968) has headed the Department of Road and Rail Transport at the German Museum of Technology in Berlin since 2016.
 He holds a master's degree in applied cultural studies and worked at the Museum für Kunst und Gewerbe (Museum of Fine, Applied and Decorative Arts) in Hamburg as well as in the Vitra Design Museum in Weil am Rhein.
 In 2001 he joined the trade journal designreport, where he held the position of editor-in-chief from 2008 to 2016.
 Mr. Quadejacob has been a member of numerous design juries, is a founding and advisory board member of the Gesellschaft für Designgeschichte (GfDg) (Design History Association) and has published numerous articles in the areas of architectural, cultural and design history.

-Katrin Stark studied computer science in Germany and in the United States, and holds a doctorate in artificial intelligence – computer vision.
+Katrin Stark studied computer science/ AI in Germany and in the United States, and holds a doctorate in computer vision.
 She began her professional career as a consultant at McKinsey & Company in the area of start-ups, technology, health care and finance sectors.
 Katrin Stark subsequently held various positions at Commerzbank AG, most recently as a member of the board in charge of Corporate Banking and CFO-COO at Eurohypo AG.
 After holding positions as Managing Director at Deutsche Bank AG, she moved to Silicon Valley Bank AG in order to co-manage the German branch office.
-From February 2019 she will freelance work as a strategy and innovation consultant.
-Dr. Stark is married and has two children.
+Katrin Stark works as a freelance strategy and innovation consultant, she is married and has two children.

 Managing Partner at WURZER & KOLLEGEN GmbH, Munich